pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 You have many options to cure this -- see chapter :ref:`Appendix2`.
 Among them are:

 1. Extract text in HTML format and store it as a HTML document, so it can be viewed in any browser.
-2. Extract text as a list of text blocks via :meth:`Page.getTextBlocks`.
+2. Extract text as a list of text blocks via ``Page.getText("blocks")``.
 Each item of this list contains position information for its text, which can be used to establish a convenient reading order.
-3. Extract a list of single words via :meth:`Page.getTextWords`.
+3. Extract a list of single words via ``Page.getText("words")``.
 Its items are words with position information.
 Use it to determine text contained in a given rectangle -- see next section.

+See the following two section for examples and further explanations.

 .. index::